liuyuxiang512/CourseProject/README.md

 #### Topic Mining
 This part is to generate topics with crawled tweets.
 Here we applied LDA algorithm for topic mining.
-All related files are in `TopiccDiscovery` directory.
-Implementation of `TopicDiscovery.py` is as follows:
+All related files are in `TopiccDiscovery/` directory.
+Implementation of `topic_discovery.py` is as follows:

-- **Preprocess**: For each tweet, we perform lower; remove username, hashtag, url, number, punctuation, special character, and short word; tokenization; remove stopwords; lemmatization; and stemming.
-Then, we save processed data in `data/pre-processed.pkl` for training.
+- **Preprocess**: For each tweet, we perform 1) lower; 2) remove username, hashtag, url, number, punctuation, special character, and short word; 3) tokenization; 4) remove stopwords; 5) lemmatization; and 6) stemming.
+Then, we save processed data `data/pre-processed.pkl` for training.
-- **Find optimal number of topics**: We applied LDA model with different number of topics from 2 to 14, and found that 10 is the optimal.
+- **Find optimal number of topics**: We applied LDA model with different numbers of topics from 2 to 14, and found that 10 is the optimal.
-- **Training**: We set number of topics as 10, trained an LDA model on 662k processed tweets, and saved model files in `model` directory.
+- **Training**: We set number of topics as 10, trained an LDA model on 662k processed tweets, and saved model files in `model/` directory.
 - **Saving Topics**: We loaded pre-trained files, saved word distributions for topics, and drew word cloud figures by analyzing hashtags for all topics.
-- **Predict**: With pre-trained model, we crawl latest tweets about computer science and make prediction to find out emerging top topics among all topics.
+- **Predict**: With pre-trained model, we can crawl latest tweets about computer science and make predictions to find out emerging topics among all topics.
-Then we use these new tweets to update model.
+Meanwhile, we use these newly crawled tweets to update the LDA model.

 ### 2.2 Recommend Slides